vokegpu/bicudo/README.md

 ## bicudo~

-This is an useless 2D physics engine to be used with ROCm or CUDA via HIP, soon should have support for Intel, OpenCL, OpenGL4, and Vulkan.
-But now it is focused to HPC GPGPU-APIs.
+This is a useless 2D physics engine to be used with ROCm or CUDA via HIP, and soon should have support for Intel, OpenCL, OpenGL4, and Vulkan.
+But now it is focused on HPC GPGPU-APIs.

-The project is simple, but not done yet, so, wait for new commits and updates.
-By the 52.
+The project is simple but not done yet, so wait for new commits and updates.

+52.

 ### Installation

 The `bicudo` library has only these dependencies: `HIP/ROCm`.

-For AMD ROCm installation check official guides.
+For AMD ROCm installation, check the official guides.

 #### Linux

-The development is under Arch Linux, make sure you know how install dependencies by yourself.
+The development is under Arch Linux; make sure you know how to install dependencies by yourself.

-A file `bicudo-linux.sh` was made to help with development and instalation process.
+A file `bicudo-linux.sh` was made to help with the development and installation process.
 Make sure you `chmode u+x ./bicudo-linux.sh` before running.

-For building process you must pass argument `--build` and complete with your desired API model implementation: `--hip-rocm`.
+For building, you must pass the argument `--build` and complete it with your desired API model implementation: `--hip-rocm`.

 For example:
 ```